 In this example, you export a Creo™ (Pro/ENGINEER®) CAD assembly that represents a robot arm.
-The export procedure generates one XML file and a set of STL files that you can import into SimMechanics™ to generate a new second-generation model.
+The export procedure generates one XML file and a set of geometry files that you can import into SimMechanics™ to generate a new second-generation model.

 The example begins with a procedure to export the CAD assembly.
 Information on the robot CAD files and CAD Export follows the export procedure.
 To import the robot assembly into a SimMechanics Second Generation model, see Import Robot Arm Model.